Russian forces claim progress in Bakhmut but no end in sight

 On Wednesday, Russian forces shelled scores of towns and villages in the Donetsk region and other areas in Ukraine’s east and south, Ukraine’s presidential office said.

-In Kyiv, U.N. chief Guterres was discussing the possibility of extending the agreement that has kept at least some of the country's exports flowing out of the country.
+In Kyiv, U.N. chief Guterres was discussing the possibility of extending the agreement that has kept at least some of the country's exports flowing.

-Ukraine and Russia are leading global suppliers of wheat, sunflower oil and other food, and Moscow’s Feb.
+Ukraine and Russia are leading global suppliers of wheat, sunflower oil and other agricultural products, and Moscow’s Feb.
 24, 2022, invasion of Ukraine drove food prices higher across the world.

 The current 120-day agreement expires on March 18, and Guterres said extending it for a second time is of “critical importance.”